allan918/final-project/README.md

 3. Question 1 - How many professional basketball players were born in each state?
 Filter by team.

    Question 2 - What is the rank of each NBA player?
 Who are the top 3 2017-2018 NBA players?

    Question 3 - How many players in the NBA attended each college?
 Filter by team.

+   Question 4 - Which colleges produced the most amount of active NBA players?

 ## Technical Description